 Strikers Deena Bahaviolos and Alyssa Freer have been in excellent goalscoring form but last weekend’s success over Toronto High Park was also notable for the growing authority at the back from Alex Nodder and Caitlin Davies who stuck to the team’s passing principles as their development continues.

-CSL ROUND-UP EPISODE ONE: FLYING START FOR GIRLS
+CSL FOCUS EPISODE 1: FLYING START FOR GIRLS

 Two sides top leagues, 06s look promising and Deena nets SEVEN for 07s